 Blocking Noise

 Sound blocking prevents noise from passing through walls, doors, or windows.
-It’s a barrier-based approach to soundproofing.

 How It Works